twallema/pySODM/docs/workflow.md

 ```

 Our simple SIR model seems to fit the data very well.
 From the projection we can deduce that the peak number of infectees will fall around February 7th, 2023 and there will be between 30-50 infectees.

 ![MCMC](/_static/figs/workflow/MCMC_fit.png)

 #### Scenarios: time-dependent model parameters

 Finally, let us introduce the concept of varying model parameters over the course of the simulation.
 We would like to model what would happen if we could somehow reduce the infectivity of the disease by 50% starting January 21st.
 In the real world this could be accomplished by raising awareness to the disease and applying preventive measures.

-We'll first need to implement a function to let our model know how a given parameter should vary over time, a *time-dependent model parameter function*.
+We'll first need to implement a function to let our model know how a given parameter should vary over time: a *time-dependent model parameter function* (TDPF).
 Then, we'll need to re-initialize our model and tell it what model parameter should be varied in accordance to our function.
-For our problem, a time-dependent model parameter functions would have the following syntax,
+For our problem, a TDPF would have the following syntax,

 ```
 # Define a time-dependent parameter function